Guidelines for Buildings and Facilities (ADAAG)

 from any source are conveyed to listeners via infrared light waves (using

-picked up by a photo detector diode contained within the optical bubble
+picked up by a photo detector diode contained within an optical bubble on

-waves, they exhibit the advantages and disadvantages of light waves.
-The
+the advantages and disadvantages of light waves.
+The IR signals will be

 IR systems require a radio-frequency (RF) sub-carrier as an intervening